Amy Winehouse: Substance use and mental health

 In December 2007, Winehouse's spokesman reported that the singer was in a physician-supervised programme and was channelling her difficulties by writing a lot of music.
-The British tabloid The Sun posted a video of a woman, alleged to be Winehouse, apparently smoking crack cocaine and speaking of having taken ecstasy and valium.
-Winehouse's father moved in with her, and Island Records, her record label, announced the abandonment of plans for an American promotion campaign on her behalf.
-In late January 2008, Winehouse reportedly entered a rehabilitation facility for a two-week treatment program.
+In January 2008, the British tabloid The Sun posted a video in which Winehouse appeared to be smoking crack cocaine and speaking of having taken ecstasy and Valium.
+The event took place on Friday, 18 January, in the early hours of the morning.
+Shortly after the alleged crack cocaine incident, Winehouse's father moved in with her, to keep her under '24-hour watch'.
+In late January, Winehouse reportedly entered a rehabilitation facility for a two-week treatment programme.
+On 26 March, Winehouse's spokesman said she was "doing well".

-On 23 January 2008, the video was passed on to the Metropolitan Police, who questioned her on 5 February.
-No charges were brought.
-On 26 March 2008, Winehouse's spokesman said she was "doing well".
-Her record company reportedly believed that her recovery remained fragile.
 By late April 2008, her erratic behaviour—including an allegation of assault—caused fear that her drug rehabilitation efforts had been unsuccessful.
 Winehouse's father and manager then sought to have her detained under the Mental Health Act of 1983.
 Her dishevelled appearance during and after a scheduled club night in September 2008 prompted new rumours of a relapse.
 Photographers were quoted as saying she appeared to have cuts on her arms and legs.

 According to her physician, Winehouse quit using illegal substances in 2008.
 In an October 2010 interview, speaking of her decision to quit drugs, Winehouse said, "I literally woke up one day and was like, 'I don't want to do this any more.'"
-However, alcohol emerged as a problem, with Winehouse abstaining for a few weeks and then lapsing into alcohol abuse.
+However, alcohol emerged as a problem, with Winehouse abstaining for a few weeks and then lapsing into alcohol use.
 Her physician said that Winehouse was treated with Librium for alcohol withdrawal and anxiety and underwent psychological and psychiatric evaluations in 2010, but refused psychological therapy.

+Before her death, Winehouse was examined by a psychiatrist and psychologist and doctors recommended that she undergo dialectical behaviour therapy (DBT).
+DBT is based upon the biosocial theory of mental illness and is the first therapy that has been experimentally demonstrated to be generally effective in treating borderline personality disorder.